A young Black man sitting in the park with a Black teenage boy wearing a hearing aid. They are both looking very serious.

 Racism and religious discrimination

-• not having particular cultural or religious needs respected in the office or in school, such as needing to take time to pray or to observe religious holidays
+• not having your cultural or religious needs respected at work or school, like time to pray or observe religious holidays

-• feeling peer pressured to take part in certain activities that don’t align with your religious values, such as going to the pub and/or drinking alcohol
+• feeling pressured to take part in activities that don’t align with your religious values, like drinking alcohol

-• not being allowed to wear items of religious clothing in the workplace or at school, such as a hijab
+• not being allowed to wear religious clothing, like a hijab

-• not being hired for a job or accepted into a school because of your religious beliefs or identity
+• being denied a job or a school place because of your religion

-• being treated unfairly or ‘differently’ by teachers, friends or colleagues, because of your religion
+• being treated unfairly by teachers, friends or colleagues because of your religion

-Your religion is a deeply personal thing and being treated unfairly because of it can be very distressing.
-You might even feel like you have to hide it sometimes because you’re worried about how people might react or what they might say.
-But remember that religious discrimination is never okay, and you deserve to feel proud of who you are.
+Your religion is personal and being treated unfairly because of it can be very distressing.
+But religious discrimination is never okay, and you should never have to hide who you are.

 Tips to help if racism is affecting your mental health

-You might find it helpful to talk to someone of a similar race, ethnicity or religion to you.
-The Black, African and Asian therapy network have a directory of specialist Black and minority ethnic (BME) counsellors or therapists.
-You can visit our page on therapy and counselling to find out more.
+Talking to someone who shares your race, ethnicity or religion can help.
+The Black, African and Asian Therapy Network has a directory of specialist Black and minority ethnic counsellors or therapists you can talk to.

 You should speak to your GP if you:

-• experience changes to your sleeping or eating habits
+• notice changes to your sleeping or eating habits

-• experience any changes to your mood and behaviour that feel out of the ordinary
+• experience mood or behaviour changes that feel out of the ordinary

 How to speak to your GP

-What we see on online can have a negative impact on our mental health, but remember you can have control over what you see on your social media.
+What you see online can affect your mental health.
 Try unfollowing or blocking accounts and muting words that upset you.
-All social media channels have ways you can report abusive behaviour.
-If you find that social media is still having an impact on your mental health, then try taking a break.
+All social media platforms have ways you can report abusive behaviour.
+If social media is still having an impact on your mental health, try taking a break from it.

 Reporting a hate crime

-You can report a hate crime online, via the True Vision website.
+You can report a hate crime online through the True Vision website.

 If you’re experiencing racism online, reporting it is perfectly reasonable and the right thing to do because racial discrimination is illegal.